Boxing in Liverpool

-Boxing in Liverpool, the United Kingdom is centered on approximately 22 amateur boxing clubs which have produced notable boxers such as John Conteh, Andy Holligan, Tony Bellew, David Price, and Callum Smith.
+Boxing in Liverpool, the United Kingdom, is centered on approximately 22 amateur boxing clubs.
+The city has produced several national, European, and world champion boxers.

 Boxers from Liverpool were a significant percentage of the 2012 Olympics British Boxing Team.
 Boxing events were most commonly held at Liverpool Stadium; since then boxing events have been hosted at the Echo Arena and Liverpool Olympia within the city.

+History

+Boxing in Liverpool developed rapidly in the late 19th and early 20th centuries, alongside the growth of the city as a major port.
+The sport became deeply embedded in working-class communities, particularly in districts such as Toxteth, Kirkdale, and Everton.

+The opening of Liverpool Stadium in 1932 marked the United Kingdom’s first purpose-built boxing arena and venue for major fights.

+Throughout the 20th century, Liverpool was considered a leading boxing city, producing British and international champions and maintaining a successful amateur boxing infrastructure.

 Notable amateur boxers from Liverpool

 David Burke

 David Burke won a bronze medal in men's featherweight at the 1996 European Amateur Boxing Championships in Vejle in the 57 kg division.
 He represented Salisbury Amateur Boxing Club.

 Natasha Jonas

 Natasha Jonas, from Toxteth, was the first British female boxer to ever qualify for and compete at an Olympic games, as GB Boxing's women's 60 kg representative at the 2012 London Olympics.
 She also won a bronze medal at the 2012 AIBA Women's World Boxing Championships in Qinhuangdao.
 She represents Rotunda Amateur Boxing Club.